 - Identify the top decision maker(s) or influencers for your product or service—this is where your marketing efforts should have the most impact.

-- Ensure your audience receives a holistic experience throughout their entire purchasing journey is critical.
-As your prospects navigate through your sales funnel, they will conduct their own research about the brand and its suitability through product reviews and comparing your products with your competitors.
+- Ensuring your audience receives a holistic experience throughout their entire purchasing journey is critical.
+As your prospects navigate through your sales funnel, they will conduct their own research about the brand and its suitability through product reviews, and will compare your products with your competitors.

 Considerations for B2B:

-- Programmatic advertising can offer an abundance of benefits for B2B companies throughout the funnel—especially in a macro view of the upper- and mid-funnel.
+- By leveraging programmatic for B2B, companies throughout the funnel can deliver new levels of optimization—especially in a macro view of the upper- and mid-funnel.

-- Invest in nurturing and building a relationship with your audience by generating highly relevant and informative content.
-This can help provoke ideas on how your solution offering can benefit and have a pivotal change in their business.
+- Invest in nurturing and building relationships with your audience by generating highly relevant and informative content.
+This can help inspire ideas on how your solution can benefit and have a pivotal change in their business.

-- The conversion stage of the funnel in a B2B environment comes in two-folds: soft and hard conversions.
-A soft conversion can be defined as a download of an eBook, white paper or case study, registering for a webinar, or requesting a demo, whereas a hard conversion will be the contractual agreement of a sale.
+- The conversion stage of the funnel in B2B marketing is twofold.
+The B2B conversion stage needs to handle both soft and hard conversions.
+A soft conversion can be downloading an ebook, white paper or case study, registering for a webinar, or requesting a demo.
+In contrast, a hard conversion will be the contractual agreement of a sale.

-Creative and Format Strategy: Capturing the attention of your audiences.
+3. Creative and Format Strategy: Capturing Audience Attention

-With so many touch points throughout a buyer’s journey, it is crucial to execute a holistic multi-channel approach and ensure your brand is present at every step.
-Identify where your audience is consuming content and use that insight to determine which format to leverage, and to align your objectives with your funnel and audience strategy.
+With so many touch points throughout a buyer’s journey, it is crucial to execute a holistic multi-channel campaign and ensure your brand is present at every step.
+Identify where your audience is consuming content and use that insight to determine which format to leverage, and then align your objectives with your funnel and audience strategy.

-- Leverage creative messaging that is fairly broad and easily understood by a wide range of consumers—usually price-driven.
+- Leverage creative messaging that is relatively broad and easily understood by a wide range of consumers—usually price-driven.